pioio/ezcli/README.md

 A library for building pragmatic CLI interfaces.

 Features:
+- have one taskcli per module? each set of tasks needs own settings. some settings should take precedence over others.
 - simple to use for small scripts.
 - powerful enough for more complex tools (argparse-based)
 - familiar `argparse` syntax in the `arg` decorator.
 - automatically adds "-v|--verbose" flag to all tasks
 - automatically adds "-h|--help" flag to all tasks
+- accept environment vars to args?
+- expect environment?
+Print it in task list?
+-  @task(env=[var1,var2])
+- --[no-]confirm - no underscored?
+- auto put important tasks in default.

+# Later
+- Include Taskfile

-Heavily inspired by the excellent `argh` library.
+2023-12-24Heavily inspired by the excellent `argh` library.

 ## Acknowledgements
 - This library builds on ideas from the `argh` project